 Jim Hosking is the director of the feature film The Greasy Strangler, which premiered at the 2016 Sundance Film Festival.
-He is to release his second feature film An Evening With Beverly Luff Linn in October, a mysterious meditation on identity, love and folk music.
+His second feature film, An Evening With Beverly Luff Linn – a mysterious meditation on identity, love and folk music – premiered at the 2018 Sundance Film Festival.
+He is the director and co-creator of Tropical Cop Tales, which airs on Adult Swim on February 1, 2019 across the USA.
 He lives in London.

 As a child I lived with my mum, not with my dad.
 My mum would take me to this cinema in London, round the corner from where we lived, that only showed foreign films.
 She specifically avoided films in the English language.
 My mum was a little undereducated and misinformed, and just felt foreign films were superior.
 She liked watching films she couldn’t understand.
 She was dyslexic so she could never keep up with the subtitles, and at the end of the film she would say to me, “I think that was good, wasn’t it?” because she hadn’t followed the film at all and wanted me to confirm that she had been right to take me to see a German film called Colonel Redl, for example, when I was about 8 years old.